ansel-newman/Redcord/README.md

 This should enable functionality, so please enjoy!

+Note if you don't have python version 3.10.1 downloaded, you can always use the docker configuration within the backend folder.
+Simply run:

+<code>docker build -t my-python-app</code>

+and then once the image is built configure it with the command:

+<code>docker run -it --rm -p 5000:5000 --name my-running-app my-python-app</code>

 ### Licensing
 This project is released under the M.I.T. open source license.
 Anyone is welcome to use and improve.